 - why are there differences in the level of income among countries?

-In the last 30 to 35 years, the study of economic development has increasingly focused on the behaviour of individuals to understand the causes and nature of poverty, and on formulating strategies for improving their economic well-being.
-This trend includes the increased application of microeconomic theories to understand phenomena related to underdevelopment, the collection and analysis of data at the individual level (as opposed to the regional or national level) and, most recently, the use of lab and field experiments to better understand individual behaviour.
+This module introduces students to the study of economic development by focussing on the behaviour of individuals to understand the causes and nature of poverty.
+It utilises microeconomic theories to consider and understand phenomena related to underdevelopment.
+It also explores the collection and analysis of data at the individual level (as opposed to the regional or national level) and the use of lab and field experiments to better understand individual behaviour.
 Particular focus is given to the evaluation of economic decision making and outcomes by considering individuals' opportunities, constraints, and choices.

-The module introduces you to these trends, to show how the related microeconomic tools have contributed to a better understanding of the process of economic development.
-Some of these methods are now widely used by international development agencies – such the World Bank and DfID – as well as academic researchers to critically assess development strategies and evaluate programmes aimed at improving the economic well-being of the poor in developing countries.
+The module introduces students to the variety of microeconomic tools that contribute to a better understanding of the process of economic development.
+Some of these methods are now widely used by international development agencies – such the World Bank and DfID – as well as academic researchers to critically assess development strategies and to evaluate programmes aimed at improving the economic well-being of the poor in developing countries.

 The quantitative estimation and evaluation of economic models is an essential feature of the study and application of economics.
 This module provides an introduction to econometric theory and the application of econometric techniques to economic models and data.
 This is achieved by explaining key economic and econometric issues using applications of econometrics that quantify and evaluate economic theory and which provide an empirical evaluation of economic behaviour and the assessment of economic policy.